Everything You Need to Know About Managing Your Money After College

 1. Do Some Research

 Those first post-college years are crucial for learning smart financial habits because what you do now will inform your choices and your relationship with money later.
-You can educate yourself about money with books, podcasts, websites, or talking with a financial advisor.
+You can educate yourself about money with books, finance podcasts, websites, or talking with a financial advisor.

 Try to get your information from a variety of sources and personalities, and know that the first book you read or podcast you listen to may not be a right fit.
 It’s like finding a wedding dress.
 You might have to try several on before you find the perfect one.